respeaker/respeakerd/doc/DEVELOPER_MANUAL.md

 $ ./respeakerd -mode=pulse -source="alsa_input.platform-sound_0.seeed-8ch" -debug -snowboy_model_path="./resources/snowboy.umdl" -snowboy_res_path="./resources/common.res" -snowboy_sensitivity="0.4"
 ```

 Specify other options if you need.
 Please note that if no application's consuming the audio stream from `respeakerd_output` source, respeakerd will get blocked.
 But this is not a big deal.
-Now let's move on to the setup of Alexa C++ SDK example App [TODO].

-## 5. Manual doa mode
+## 5. Manual DoA mode

-Manual doa mode is designed for the user who want to detect the speaker direction with other methods(e.g. with camera) and pick the voice audio in that direction.
+Manual DoA mode is designed for the user who want to detect the speaker direction with other methods(e.g. with camera) and pick the voice audio in that direction.

-And there are 2 manual doa modes: one is `manual_with_kws` and another is `manual_without_kws`.
+And there are 2 manual DoA modes: one is `manual_with_kws` and another is `manual_without_kws`.
 Literally, the first mode will output a `hotword event` when the keyword is detected.
 And `manual_without_kws` mode only outputs audio data.

-### 5.1 Start respeakerd in manual doa mode
+### 5.1 Start respeakerd in manual DoA mode

 ```
 $ cd PROJECT-ROOT/build